Team-Peryton/AVL-automation/README.md

 **Fig. 2 - $C_M/\alpha$ curves for stable, neutral and unstable aircraft.**

 The tail moment arm is likely restricted in some way because of structural constraints so there is a balance between the tail area and moment arm.
+Something that would be nice to add to the tail sizing program is calculating the required angle of incidence on the horizontal tail for a desired trim angle, but this can be done fairly easily within AVL itself given a bit of setup in the plane.avl file.

 ## Dihedral
 - Generates wing configurations with varying dihedral angle with a set spanwise dihedral location.